<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 1) How do your finances look?

 There’s no sense in jeopardizing your finances by adding debt to more debt.
-So if you’re thinking about buying a home solely as an investment property (with no intention of living there yourself), then it’s probably best to wait until after you’ve paid off other debt.
+So if you’re thinking about buying a home solely as an investment property with no intention of living there yourself, then it’s probably best to wait until after you’ve paid off other debt.

-What do your finances look like?
 2) Are you ready to be a landlord?

 A huge part of knowing whether or not real estate is a good investment for you is understanding what it means to be a landlord and if you’d make a good one.

-Being a good landlord means that you’re able to trust your screening process, and use healthy communication with your tenant to ensure that everything runs smoothly.
+Being a good landlord means that you’re able to trust your tenant screening process and use healthy communication with your tenant to ensure that everything runs smoothly.
 It also means that you or your property manager are reachable, that you listen to your tenant’s concerns, and make repairs in a timely manner.
 And it also means that you give them space.

 What to Do Before You Buy an Investment Property

-Save for a down payment.
+1) Save for a down payment.

 While the amount you need for a down payment varies based on which type of loan you choose, it also depends on what you choose to do with the property.

-Choose a location.
+2) Choose a location.

 Choosing a rental property location might be as easy as buying a home at your current duty station for some.
 But for others, making the decision is not that simple.
 You might not want to invest in real estate if you're living in an expensive area because the financial risk is greater.